Redo Parathyroid Surgery

 The images that are generated by 4D-CT provide both anatomical and functional information (based on the changes in perfusion) in a single study, unlike the conventional two study (US & Sestamibi) technique.

-In view of these downsides, 4D-CT, or thin-slice high resolution conventional CT is generally only employed to find a 'lost' gland after a failed exploration for a parathyroid tumour.
-It is unusual to use CT as a first line investigation in the unexplored neck.
+4D-CT, or thin-slice high resolution conventional CT can be employed to find a 'lost' gland after a failed exploration for a parathyroid tumour.
+It is also becoming more usual to use 4D-CT as a first line investigation in the unexplored neck.

 2. Selective venous sampling and angiography